Kale – Health Benefits, Nutrition Facts & How to Select, Store & Prepare - NOURISH Cooking Co.

 Kale – Health Benefits, Nutrition Facts & How to Select, Store & Prepare

 This member of the cabbage family originated in Europe and Asia around 2,000 BCE, making it a staple in the human diet for over 4,000 years.
-The cabbage family, also called the Brassicaceae family, includes bok choy, broccoli, cabbage, brussels sprouts, cauliflower, and of course kale—all things green and leafy.
+The cabbage family, also called the Brassicaceae family, includes bok choy, broccoli, cabbage, Brussels sprouts, cauliflower, and, of course, kale—all things green and leafy.

-Afterall, the root of the word, "Brassica," was the term used in early Rome for leafy green plants.
+After all, the root of the word "Brassica" was the term used in early Rome for leafy green plants.

 During the Middle Ages, kale was particularly popular among Italians, Scots, and Russians.
 The different varieties of kale they grew filled their diets with vitamins and nutrients that helped them survive the harsh winters.